ahadas/ahadas.github.io/_posts/2016-4-9-oVirt-Specifc-Aspect-Languages.md

 The locks for three commands in oVirt (namely, MigrateVmCommand, AddDiskCommand and ExportVmTemplateCommand) were defined in ovirt-sync as well as auditing and permission checks that were defined in two other application-specific aspect languages.
 Clearly, programming in these languages significantly reduces the amount of scattered code within the command classes and the amount of tangled code within CommandBase.

 # Summary and Future Work
-The development of application-specific aspect languages for different crosscutting-concerns found in oVirt and programming with them show the power of these languages in improving software modularity and their improved cost-effectiveness compared to ordinary domain-specific aspect languages.
+The development of application-specific aspect languages for different crosscutting-concerns found in oVirt and programming with them show the power of these languages in improving software modularity and their improved cost-effectiveness compared to ordinary domain-specific aspect languages and general-purpose aspect languages.

 I obtained the first place in the ACM student research competition at [Modularity'16](http://2016.modularity.info/) where this work was presented.
 Different aspects of this work were presented in three workshops at Modularity'16.
 More information and resources are available [here](/about#presentations).